CodeShayk/Schemio/README.md

 ### Entity Setup
 * Define the `entity` to be fetched using `DataProvider` - which is basically a class with nested typed properties.
 * Define the `entity schema` with `query` and `transformer` pairs mappings to entity's object graph.
 The relevant query and transformer pairs will execute in the order of their nesting when their mapped `schema paths` are included in the `request` parameter of the DataProvider.
 * `Query` is an implementation to fetch `data` for the entity object graph from the underlying data storage supported by the chosen `QueryEngine`.
-QueryEngine is an implementation of `IQueryEngine` to execute queries against implemented data source.
+QueryEngine is an implementation of `IQueryEngine` to execute queries against supported data source.
 * `Transformer` is an implementation to transform the data fetched by the associated query to mapped section of the object graph.
 #### Entity
 > Step 1 - To mark the class as Entity using schemio, implement the class from `IEntity` interface.
 Bear in mind this is the root entity to be fetched.